Professional Development Academy

 To provide fundamental knowledge and skills that prepare individuals to make application for entry-level administrative roles within Duke.

-- Departments will actively support training and coaching of participants.
+- Departments will actively support training and mentoring of participants

-- Participants will have peer coaches and Professional Development Academy resources that will provide support throughout the program.
+- Participants will have peer mentors and Professional Development Academy resources that will provide support throughout the program

-During the 37-week program, participants will take general office administration courses with the goal of preparing participants to be eligible for entry-level administrative support opportunities.
+During the 36-week program, participants will take general office administration courses with the goal of preparing participants to be eligible for entry-level administrative support opportunities.
 Topic areas include:

 - Articulate roles and responsibilities